julianencisoizquierdo/French_restaurants_with_Rstudio/README.md

 ## Instructions
-Three files needed for running the code are:
+The following files are needed for running the code are:
 - `df_france.rds`: this dataset contains information about more 33,584 French restaurants.
 The attributes include the location, the price level, the features, the type of cuisine, amongst others
 - `df_paris_arrond.rds`: it contains information about certain geometric features of the different arrondissements
 - `df_paris_regions.rds`: it cointains geometric information about the departments (i.e: the elements of the arrondissements)